kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ## Starting the Package

 Time to load and initiate the `my_chat_app` package.
-For this, you will use the `necdev start-package` tool.
+For this, you will use the `kit start-package` tool.
-Like [`necdev build`](#building-the-package), the `necdev start-package` tool receives an optional directory containing the package or, if no directory is received, tries the current working directory.
+Like [`kit build`](#building-the-package), the `kit start-package` tool receives an optional directory containing the package or, if no directory is received, tries the current working directory.
 It also requires a URL: the address of the node on which to initiate the package.
 The node's URL can be input in one of two ways:
 1. If running on localhost, the port can be supplied with `-p` or `--port`,